-7.3.3 Data from WAN Participants to ERCOT

-- (1) Each WAN Participant shall provide telemetered measurements over the ERCOT WAN on modeled Transmission Elements as required by the Protocols and the ERCOT Nodal ICCP Communications Handbook. - (2) WAN Participants shall provide Real-Time monitoring of power system quantities to ERCOT as defined in the Protocols and the ERCOT Nodal ICCP Communications Handbook.
+- 7.3.3 Data from WAN Participants to ERCOT - (1) Each WAN Participant shall provide telemetered measurements over the ERCOT WAN on modeled Transmission Elements as required by the Protocols and the ERCOT Nodal ICCP Communications Handbook. - (2) WAN Participants shall provide Real-Time monitoring of power system quantities to ERCOT as defined in the Protocols and the ERCOT Nodal ICCP Communications Handbook.
 ERCOT shall work with WAN Participants to determine the required data using the methodology presented in the Protocols.
 Transmission Element status and analog measurements that the TSPs and QSEs define in the Network Operations Model shall, at a minimum, be provided to ERCOT.
-Ultimately, it is the responsibility of the TSPs and QSEs to provide all data requested by ERCOT. - (3) Real-Time telemetry data from QSEs used to supply power or Ancillary Services shall be integrated by ERCOT and checked against settlement meter values on a monthly basis. - (4) Each WAN Participant shall notify ERCOT as soon as practicable when telemetry will not be available or is unreliable for operational purposes.
-The report, as outlined in Section 9.2.2, Real-Time Data Monitor, will contain unavailability data associated with Planned Outages of RTUs. - (5) Each WAN Participant shall notify ERCOT as soon as practicable when telemetry is returned to normal state.
+Ultimately, it is the responsibility of the TSPs and QSEs to provide all data requested by ERCOT. - (3) Real-Time telemetry data from QSEs used to supply power or Ancillary Services shall be integrated by ERCOT and checked against settlement meter values on a monthly basis. - (4) Each QSE and TO shall notify ERCOT as soon as practicable when there are known telemetry data issues (telemetry data will not be available or is unreliable for operational purposes).
+Each QSE or TO shall address the known telemetry data issue with either a correction of the telemetry data as soon as practicable, or a manual data replacement, if available, as soon as practicable.
+The report, as outlined in Section 9.2.2, Real-Time Data Monitor, will contain unavailability data associated with Planned Outages of RTUs.